Skip to main content

 try {

-// Exception indicating that the SDK has not completed its initialization yet.
+// Exception indicates that the SDK has not completed its initialization yet.

 } on PlatformException {